w4/bin/README.md

 ##### how does syntax highlighting work?

 To get syntax highlighting you need to add the file extension at the end of your paste URL.

+## HEY JUST WANTED TO SAY YOU ARE DOING A GREAT JOB.
+KEEP IT UP